List of NBA on TNT commentators

 Marv Albert, Reggie Miller, and Mike Fratello commentate an NBA game for TNT.

 The NBA on TNT is a presentation of National Basketball Association (NBA) games produced by TNT Sports.
-In the United States, games had been broadcast by the cable network TNT, with simulcasts and alternate broadcasts airing on TruTV and TBS.
-Games were also streaming on Warner Bros.
+In the United States, games were broadcast by the cable network TNT, with simulcasts and alternate broadcasts airing on TruTV and TBS.
+Games also streamed on Warner Bros.
 Discovery's (WBD) streaming service Max.
 The coverage also included the studio show Inside the NBA, which aired before and after the game and during halftime.
-Coverage included Tuesday and Thursday night games, as well as playoff games for the majority of the first and second rounds, as well as one conference finals every year.
+TNT aired Tuesday and Thursday night games, as well as playoff games for the majority of the first and second rounds, as well as one conference finals every year.

 In July 2024, TNT filed a lawsuit against the NBA, who rejected TNT's annual billion-dollar offer to match the deal made by future broadcaster Amazon.
-That November, both parties reached a settlement, allowing parent company WBD to continue operating NBA's digital properties and acquire broadcast rights in selected international territories.
-In addition, WBD also entered into a sub-licensing agreement with The Walt Disney Company to broadcast Inside the NBA on ESPN and ABC, with TNT Sports continuing to produce the program with its existing personalities.
+That November, both parties reached a settlement, with WBD signing a sub-licensing agreement with the Walt Disney Company to broadcast Inside the NBA on ESPN and ABC.

-The following lists the commentators and reporters for the NBA on TNT through the years, ending with the 2024–25 season.
+TNT Sports's final roster of commentators included play-by-play commentators Kevin Harlan, Brian Anderson, Ian Eagle, and Spero Dedes; game and studio analysts Reggie Miller, Stan Van Gundy, Grant Hill, Greg Anthony, and Vince Carter; and sideline reporters Allie LaForce, Lauren Jbara, Stephanie Ready, and Jared Greenberg.
+Inside the NBA consisted of Ernie Johnson Jr., Shaquille O'Neal, Kenny Smith, and Charles Barkley.